jeroen/openssl/README.md

 ### OSX users

 Special note for Mac: the version of OpenSSL included with OSX is a bit old (0.9.8).
-This version usually suffices but might not support the latest generation of ciphers and algorithms.
+Among other things, this version does not support TLS 1.1 and 1.2.
 To install the most recent version of OpenSSL:

 ```
 brew update